MADHURYAHAIT/MadhuryaHait/README.md

   About me
 </h3>
 <p align="centre">
-  This is Madhurya Hait 19 years old ambitious coder and developer based in India.
-I'm curently a University student learning AI and Data Scienece.
-I'm ready to work on any web or app developement or any AI related projects.
+  This is Madhurya Hait 👋🏻 19 years old ambitious coder and developer based in India.
+I'm currently a University 👨🏻‍🎓 student learning AI and Data Scienece.
+I'm ready to work on any web or app developement or any AI related projects.📗
 </p>

 <h3 align="left">Languages and Tools:</h3>